andreagemelli/doc2graph/README.md

 The project can be customized either changing directly `configs/base.yaml` file or providing these flags when calling `src/main.py`.

 **Features**
- - --add_geom: True / False (to add positional features to graph nodes)
+ - --add-geom: True / False (to add positional features to graph nodes)
- - --add_embs: True / False (to add textual features to graph nodes)
+ - --add-embs: True / False (to add textual features to graph nodes)
- - --add_hist: True / False (to add visual features to graph nodes)
+ - --add-hist: True / False (to add visual features to graph nodes)
- - --add_visual: True / False (to add visual features to graph nodes)
+ - --add-visual: True / False (to add visual features to graph nodes)
- - --add_eweights: True / False (to add polar relative coordinates between nodes to graph edges)
+ - --add-eweights: True / False (to add polar relative coordinates between nodes to graph edges)

 **Data**
- - --src_data: (string) FUNSD or PAU [or CUSTOM, still under dev]
+ - --src-data: string [FUNSD, PAU or CUSTOM] (CUSTOM still under dev)
- - --src_type: (string) img, pdf [if src_data is CUSTOM, still under dev]
+ - --src-type: string [img, pdf] (if src_data is CUSTOM, still under dev)

 **Graphs**
- - --edge_type: (string) fully or knn to change the kind of connectivity
+ - --edge-type: string [fully, knn] (to change the kind of connectivity)
- - --node-granularity: (string) choose the granularity of nodes to be used.
-It can be: gt (if given), ocr (words) or yolo (entities)
+ - --node-granularity: string [gt, yolo, ocr] (choose the granularity of nodes to be used, gt (if given), ocr (words) or yolo (entities))
- - --num-polar-bins: (int) number of bins into which discretize the space for edge polar features.
-It must be a power of 2: Default 8
+ - --num-polar-bins: int [Default 8] (number of bins into which discretize the space for edge polar features.
+It must be a power of 2)

 Change directly `configs/train.yaml` for training settings or pass these flags to `src/main.py`.
 To create your own model (changing hyperparams) copy `configs/models/*.yaml`.

 **Training/Testing**
-- --model: (str) which model to use, which yaml file to load: e2e, edge or gcn
+- --model: string [e2e, edge, gcn] (which model to use, which yaml file to load)
-- --gpu: (int) which GPU to use.
-Set -1 to use CPU.
+- --gpu: int [Default -1] (which GPU to use.
+Set -1 to use CPU(
-- --test: (bool) skip training
+- --test: true / false (skip training if true)
-- --weights: provide weight file(s) relative path(s), if testing
+- --weights: strin(s) (provide weight file(s) relative path(s), if testing)

 ## Testing

-You can use our pretrained models over the test sets of FUNSD [^1] and Pau Riba's [^2] datasets.
+You can use our pretrained models over the test sets of FUNSD[^1] and Pau Riba's[^2] datasets.

 1. On FUNSD we were able to perform both Semantic Entity Labeling and Entity Linking: